serial-coder/RTHB-ThaiBahtCoin/README.md

 This project is the proof of concept for securely issuing Thai Baht Stable Coin named RTHB, which is backed by Bitcoin (BTC).

 ## Introduction
-In the fiat currency, world the unit of money is typically backed by gold.
+In the fiat currency world, the unit of money is typically backed by gold.
 Meanwhile, Bitcoin is like a new gold standard in the cryptocurrency.
 That is why we decided to do this project in order to prove that we can issue a stable coin in the unit of Thai Baht (we call RTHB) which is backed by Bitcoin.
 This project is just a proof of concept.
 There are several issues we do not cover or prove in this demonstration such as regulation proofs or practical use scenario proofs.

 ## How it works?
 In Bitcoin ecosystem, there is an interesting sidechain platform called [RSK project (rootstock)](https://www.rsk.co/).
 RSK platform enables us develop EVM(Ethereum Virtual Machine) based smart contract in order to interact with BTC (they call RBTC in RSK platform).
 With the smart contract feature enabled, we can put some special business logics against Bitcoin ecosystem easily.